spyder-ide/spyder/spyder/utils/help/tutorial.rst

 ###############################

 If you want to document the code you are developing (and you certainly should!), we recommend you write documentation strings (or *docstrings*) for it, using a special format called `reStructuredText (reST) <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`__.
-In the scientific Python world, a further set of conventions called the `Numpydoc standard <https://numpydoc.readthedocs.io/en/latest/format.html>`__ is typically followed (although other conventions exist).
+In the scientific Python world, a further set of conventions called the `Numpydoc standard <https://numpydoc.readthedocs.io/en/latest/format.html>`__ is typically followed (although other systems exist).
 If you follow those guidelines, you can obtain beautifully formatted docstrings in Spyder.

 For example, to get an ``average()`` function look like this in the Spyder Help pane: